This blog provides information for educational purposes only. Read our complete summary for more info.

 Yeast and Fermentation

-We used 2 ounce of Amarillo hops for the dry hop addition. (feel free to use Citra)
+We used 2 ounces (56.7g) of Amarillo hops for the dry hop addition. (feel free to use Citra)

 Is This Really A Double IPA?